Miscellaneous

 astra_mex_matrix('store', id, S);

-Store a new Python or Matlab sparse matrix in an ASTRA sparse matrix object.
+Store a new Python or MATLAB sparse matrix in an ASTRA sparse matrix object.

 NB: This does not re-allocate memory: the number of rows and non-zero entries may not be larger than they were when the object was first created.